Property Insurance: FAQ

 How can I tell if I am covered for Damages caused by Storms, Bad Weather or other Severe Weather?

 Damages caused by windstorms, hail, hurricanes, and tornados are covered by all homeowner's policies.
 Some insurance companies may limit coverage of owners living in hurricane-prone areas.
 In addition, coverage may be purchased for accumulating snow or ice, but may not otherwise be covered.
-Flood damage is not covered by any homeowner policy, but can be purchased separately if a homeowner resides in a frequent flooding zone and feels it is necessary.
+Flood damage is not covered by any homeowner policy but can be purchased separately if a homeowner resides in a frequent flooding zone and feels it is necessary.

 How is the Replacement Value of my Belongings Calculated?

 The replacement value of your personal property is the amount it would cost to replace it with similar items.
-To make sure you have enough coverage, create an inventory of all your belongings, including make, model and the price paid of each item.
+To make sure you have enough coverage, create an inventory of all your belongings, including make, model and the price paid for each item.
 Videotaping your property is a good idea, but a written inventory is usually the smartest approach.
 Keep your inventory in a safe place in case of a tragedy so you have it on hand and can show or prove you’ve been keeping track of your items.

 Does my policy cover damage caused when a tree on my property fell on my property?